mstaicu/website-alex/README.md

 * [nodejs](https://nodejs.org/)
 * [git](https://git-scm.com/download/win)

-## Clone
+## Getting the sources

 In order to start contributing to this project or even run it locally, you must first retrieve a copy of the project from Github.
-In order to do this, we will open the installed terminal emulator and navigate to a folder where we will download the sources
+In order to do this, open a terminal emulator and navigate to a folder where you will download the sources of the project

-First, change the volume (partition)
+First, change the partition

 ```bash
 $ d: